Customer-focused contact centers have come a long way from the outdated cost centers of the past.

 The right contact center for you may differ from someone else’s.

-Just because a manufacturing firm uses one contact center vendor for their inbound call center doesn’t mean a technical support function must use the same one.
+Just because a manufacturing firm uses one vendor for their inbound call center doesn’t mean a technical support function must use the same one.

 Consider these five key areas when choosing your contact center: